-Data will be submitted electronically to the TCEQ in the Event/Result file format described in the CRP Guidance.
-A completed Data Summary (see example in Appendix E) will be submitted with each data submittal.
+Data will be submitted electronically to the TCEQ in the Event/Result file format described in the most current version of the Surface Water Quality Monitoring Data Management Reference Guide.
+A completed Data Review Checklist and Data Summary (see example in Appendix E) will be submitted with each data submittal.
+The management of electronic data by non-GBRA entities is described in Appendix F.